garyorsargos/garyorsargos/README.md

-# 👋 Hi, I'm Gary Orsargos
+# 👋 Hi, I'm Gary

 ## 🚀 About Me
-I'm a passionate software engineer with a drive to build innovative solutions and make a positive impact through technology.
-I believe in writing clean, efficient code and continuously learning new technologies to stay at the forefront of software development.
+I'm a Computer Science major at UCF with a passion for building scalable software solutions.
+With experience in both public enterprises and defense sectors, I specialize in automation testing, machine learning, and DevOps practices.
+I'm dedicated to creating high-quality, efficient systems that solve real-world problems.

+## 🔥 Recent Projects
+- [Carver Matrix](https://github.com/garyorsargos/carver-matrix) - Led the development of a containerized web application for U.S. Army Special Operations Command, digitizing the CARVER protocol to automate target defense rankings and save hours of coordination time.
+- [Pegasus Parking](https://github.com/garyorsargos/pegasus-parking) - Built a location-based platform enabling UCF students to locate parking spaces according to their permits, featuring real-time availability through RESTful APIs.

 ## 💻 Tech Stack